 Defense of major national broadcasting and cable company

 Defending cable operator in putative state class action alleging trespass in relation to the cable operator’s placement of its facilities.
 (S.C.
 Ongoing)

-Expert witness for cable MSOs and state cable and telecommunications associations
+Expert witness for cable MSOs, fiber networks, and state cable and telecommunications associations

 Frequently appears as an expert witness before State Public Service Commissions, state legislatures, and in court on a variety of cable telecommunications matters, such as rates, overbuilds, poles, and access to internet services.
 (Ongoing)